artsandmetaphysics/goodlifeodyssey/meditations/dialogue-on-reading-vs-watching-the-news.md

 Tes:: Really?
 Videos can show you things that are difficult to portray with words, and news shows are quite good at selecting and summarizing stories.
 Also, many shows interview famous people and authors, effectively summarizing their ideas.
 Why do you think reading the news lets you gather information more quickly?

 Dijon:: I agree videos are better than text at conveying certain types of information, but I think most news stories don't benefit from this.
 For example, a transcript of talk show hosts debating is nearly as good as the original, while a video of flood damage is irreplaceable.
-But this strength doesn't outweighs its weaknesses.
+But in most cases this strength doesn't outweighs its weaknesses.

 When I watch the news, I can't easily hone in on the stories that are relevant to me.
 For example, within an hour of news, I may only care about ten minutes of it.
 Since I can't skim through it to find the information that is useful for me, I am stuck watching the full hour.